CCICB/iPASS/README.md

 The processed RNA-seq transcripts per million (TPM) counts for the 766 Immune Genes used in this analysis are available under the data/ folder.

 # iPASS generation and calculation
-The script that utilises the random forest algorithm that identified the iPASS signature is available under the ipass/ folder.
-In addition a script to calculate an individual tumours IPASS is provided in the ipass/ folder.
+A script to calculate an individual tumours IPASS is provided in the IPASS/ folder.
 It takes as input a matrix of gene TPM values and will output a score.
 A score >=0.83 is indicative of a T-cell infiltrated tumour and <0.83 an immune cold tumour.
+One needs to only clone this folder to run IPASS on your samples.
+The script that utilises the random forest algorithm that identified the iPASS signature is also available under the IPASS/ folder.

 # Scripts
 All other scripts supplied are to generate the figures in the manuscript and are in the figures/ folder.